 - An attractive and definitive list known as the Top 10 Iconic Coastal Experiences.

 - The Geocache Arts Trail is an activity for families, geocache enthusiasts and art lovers to have some fun exploring Sandsend and create a keepsake to take home.

 - Creation of the Look Out!
-Trail centred around our local explorer Captain Cook aiming to encourage exploration and discovery within the North York Moors and Coast.
+Trail centred around our local explorer Captain Cook aiming to encourage exploration and discovery within the North York Moors.

-- Sea the Sheep campaign- summer 2018 activity inviting primary schools, local communities and businesses to have some fun dressing up coastal themed sheep, all in aid of raising awareness of the coast and encouraging visitors to explore it.
+- Sea the Sheep campaign.
+A summer 2018 activity which invited primary schools, local communities and businesses to have some fun dressing up coastal themed sheep, all in aid of raising awareness of the coast and encouraging visitors to explore it.

 - Various business support workshops via the North York Moors Tourism Network providing marketing support, social media advice and website improvement skills, to name a few.

-- Updates on the Tourism Network indicate themes and marketing areas we're currently working on and ask local businesses to either get involved or help to support and share the information with their visitors.
+Updates on the North York Moors Tourism Network outline themes and marketing areas we continue to work on and encourage local businesses to get involved collaboratively alongside the National Park to co-promote messages and share information with their visitors.

 Find out more

-We are working in partnership with the North York Moors Tourism Network to deliver the project.
+We worked in partnership with the North York Moors Tourism Network to deliver the project.
 More information on the Network is available here, including how to join the mailing list, or contact us directly.

 Round Three CCF saw us complete the delivery of the 'Sea Life, See Life' project, which showcased the natural, fishing, artistic and culinary heritage of villages such as Robin Hood's Bay, Staithes and Runswick Bay.

 Funding for this project has been secured from CCF, which is funded by the Government, with income from the Crown Estate's marine assets.
 Unfortunately CCF does not accept applications where funding might have been used for onward distribution of funds - such as using it to run a community grants scheme or provide grants to local businesses.